Admission Requirements and Application Procedure

-2. Provide a description of your existing information management/
+- Provide a description of your existing information management/ computer technology skills?

-2. Submit the University of Maryland supplemental form and fee to the University of Maryland as described below.
-This form must be postmarked by February 15, 2020.
+2. Submit the Supplemental Application Form and application fee to the University of Maryland as described below.
+This form must be postmarked by February 15, 2023.

 - Additional form for International Students described in application forms section of this website.

-- A $40 check, made out to "University of Maryland", covering the application fee must be received by midnight on February 15, 2020 for applicant consideration.
-Application fee with a self-addressed stamped post card (to notify applicant fee has been received) should be mailed to:
+- A $40 check, made out to "University of Maryland," covering the application fee must be received by midnight on February 15, 2023 for applicant consideration.
+Please consider mailing this information via registered mail to assure it is received.
+The application fee and a self-addressed stamped post card (to notify applicant fee has been received) should be mailed to:

 Department of Nutrition and Food Science